55+ Fun And Entertaining Self Isolation Activities

 I’m sort of a homesitter and an introvert myself, so I LOVE staying at home and quietly working on my own things.
-But these days, all I can think of is going out for dinner or a walk in the park.
+But 2020 really showed me that there is a limit to that as well.

 I bet you can relate to this!
 There is only that much Netflix you can watch before it gets boring and social isolation starts getting to you.

-But I’m here to tell you that things don’t have to feel that bad.
-In these hard times, we should try to keep positive and look at the bright side of things.
+But I’m here to tell you that things don’t have to feel that bad!

-Staying at home can be a great way to work on things that you’ve been delaying to do for a while.
-Here I gathered tons of ideas and resources to keep you entertained and occupied while we are fighting this scary virus, as well as share some free resources.
+Staying at home can be a great way to work on things that you’ve been delaying doing for a while.
+Here I gathered tons of ideas of fun things to do in isolation and resources to keep you entertained and occupied.

-Get ready to get out of your slump and start enjoying your home life once again with these ideas and resources.
+Get ready to get out of your slump and enjoy your home life again with these self isolation ideas.

 Free Online Education – Skillshare